Health & Wellness

 Student Wellness Advising

-The Student Wellness Advisor does not provide ongoing psychotherapy but helps students deal with personal issues by providing support, guidance, advice, advocacy, and referrals.
+The Office of Student Wellness does not provide ongoing psychotherapy but helps students deal with personal issues by providing support, guidance, advice, advocacy, and referrals.

 200 Harrison Avenue

 Student Wellness Advising cares about your holistic health and is committed to working with you to preserve the privacy of your communications with the Wellness Advisor.
 Information will not be shared or disclosed to other staff or anyone else (without your explicit permission).
 However, there may be times when information needs to be shared with other staff or healthcare providers.
 Some examples include serious concern about the health or safety of you or someone else, or when the law requires the release of such information.
 When possible, every effort will be made to consult with you and secure your permission.
 The Wellness Advisor believes that transparency and mutual understanding are two critical components of a successful relationship between staff and students.
 You are encouraged to have a conversation with the wellness advisor about what this privacy statement means for you.

 Tufts Medical Center’s Collegiate Center for Wellness (CCW) offers students convenient access to medical care and provides a bridge to further care for individuals with chronic conditions requiring specialized management, on a limited basis.
 While not intended to replace a primary care provider, the CCW is able address health matters including flu and COVID-19 concerns, as well as counseling and support for reproductive health and a wide range of other medical needs.

 To schedule an appointment or inquire about services, call 617-636-6006 and select option #4 for Tufts University.
 Both in person and telehealth options are available and most appointments are offered same day or within 1 business day.